kristoffer-tungland/RevitChecklist/README.md

 Quality checklist app for Revit, storing all data as JSON in DataStorage elements.

 This repository contains a minimal prototype with a C# `HttpListener` server and a very simple client.
-The real implementation is expected to run inside Revit and use Revit's APIs to store checklist data.
-The current code is a standalone skeleton illustrating the overall structure.
+The real implementation runs inside Revit and stores checklist data using Revit's APIs.

 ## Building the server